lowleveldesign/debug-recipes/guides/windbg.md

 ### Installing WinDbg as the Windows AE debugger

-The **windbx -I** (**windbg -iae**) command registers WinDbg as the automatic system debugger - it will launch anytime an application crashes.
+The `windbgx -I` command registers WinDbg as the automatic system debugger - it will launch anytime an application crashes.
 The modified AeDebug registry keys:

 ```
 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AeDebug